upcschool-ai/tutorial-python-unix/index.md

 [UPCschool]: https://www.talent.upc.edu/ing/estudis/formacio/curs/310400/postgraduate-course-artificial-intelligence-deep-learning/

-1. Complete two quizzes about Python & UNIX.
+1. Complete two quizzes about [Python][quiz-python] & [UNIX][quiz-unix].
 If you feel confident with your answers, you probably do not need further preparation.
 2. If you struggled with the quizzes,  follow the video-tutorials for the Python and/or UNIX modules.
 Write down any question that may arise.
 * Python I [[Video]][video-1] [[Colab]][colab-1]
 * Python II [[Video]][video-2] [[Colab]][colab-2]